A new Weyl group action related to the quasi-classical Gelfand-Graev action: Introduction

 This paper is organized as follows.
-In Section~\ref{sec:quiver-varieties}, we review some background about quiver varieties and set up notations used in the whole paper.
-In Section~\ref{sec:dks-type-varieties}, we define the DKS type variety and discuss the Weyl group on it.
-Especially, Theorem~\ref{thm:main} is proved.
+In Section~\ref{sec:quiver-varieties}, we review some backgrounds about quiver varieties and set up notations used in the whole paper.
+In Section~\ref{sec:dks-type-varieties}, we define the DKS type variety and show that it carries an action of the Weyl group.
+Especially, we restate Theorem~\ref{thm:main} in Theorem~\ref{thm:main-re} and prove Theorem~\ref{thm:main-re}.
 In Section~\ref{sec:comparison}, we recall the \grk\ action on $\afbc$.
-For $G = \SL{n+1}$, we give a description of $\afbc$ using the DKS type varieties after~\cite{Dancer:2013aa} and establish Theorem~\ref{thm:main2}.
+For $G = \SL{n+1}$, we review a description of $\afbc$ using the DKS type varieties after the method in~\cite{Dancer:2013aa}.
+Then, we restate Theorem~\ref{thm:main2} in Theorem~\ref{thm:main2-re} and prove Theorem~\ref{thm:main2-re}.